Guarding Against Spam Bot Abuse

 Have you ever seen a sudden spike in your email newsletter sign ups and thought that your new marketing campaign was an overnight success?
 That could be true, but your sign up form could also be victim to spam bot abuse.

 What exactly is bot abuse and what can you do about it?
-Bot abuse typically takes place on sign up forms that have no type of validation.
-A bot will exploit those forms to sign up thousands of email addresses that do not belong to actual subscribers.
+Spam bot abuse typically takes place on sign up forms that have no type of validation.
+A spam bot will exploit those forms to sign up thousands of email addresses that do not belong to actual subscribers.
 Unfortunately, this will negatively impact your reputation with recipient ISPs.

 Here are four ways to protect your recipient lists and your reputation from spam bot abuse: